yechielb2000/yxorp-game/README.md

 You may need to recreate the password for the `kibana_system` user.
 If you do, exec to `elasticsearch` and run `bin/elasticsearch-reset-password -u kibana_system`.
 Now copy the new generated password to `kibana/kibana.yml` in `elasticsearch.password`.
+Disclaimer:
+I know that in Elastic’s official recommendation they say: “Don’t set `kibana_system` password manually.
+Use service tokens.”

 # NOTES